ZenGo-X/dlog-verifiable-enc/README.md

 a 32-byte hex encoded scalar.

 #### `ve.prove(encryptionKeyHex: string, encryptionResult: EncryptionResult): Proof`
-Prove the encryption of a discrete logarithm under a 64-byte hex encoded EC public key `encryptionKeyHex`.
+Prove that `encryptionResult` is an encryption of a discrete logarithm under a 64-byte hex encoded EC public key `encryptionKeyHex`.

 #### `ve.verify(proof: Proof, encryptionKeyHex: string, publicKeyHex: string, ciphertexts: Helgamalsegmented): boolean`
 Verify that `proof` proves that `ciphertexts` are a result of an encryption of a discrete logarithm of a 64-byte hex encoded EC public key `publicKeyHex` under the 64-byte hex encoded EC public key `encryptionKeyHex`